oncletom/modern-javascript/doc/layout.md

 # Repository Layout

-This repository layout is suitable for *frontend projects*, *backend projects* and any other kind of applications such as *command line programs*
+This repository layout is suitable for *frontend projects*, *backend projects* and any other kind of applications such as *command line programs* and *Web based mobile applications*.

 ```
 .